Ordina-Group/cursus-docker/slides/markdown/continuousdelivery.md

 ### Setting up Jenkins - plugins
-- Since we try to automate most of the things we are doing, we also automate and manage our Jenkins plugins by specifying them in the plugins.txt file.
+Since we try to automate most of the things we are doing, we also automate and manage our Jenkins plugins by specifying them in the `plugins.txt` file.
-- Create a file `plugins.txt` in the same dir as the `Dockerfile` and the following plugins to the file.
+You can find it in the same dir as the `Dockerfile`.
+It has the following content:

 ```
 scm-api:0.2